cycodehq/cycode-cli/README.md

 In the example above, replace the `~/home/my-repo/config` value with your path value.

+In the example at the top of this section, the command to ignore a specific path from SCA scans is as follows:

+`cycode ignore -t sca --by-path ~/home/my-repo/config`

+In the example above, replace the `~/home/my-repo/config` value with your path value.

-## Ignoring a Secret or IaC Rule
+## Ignoring a Secret, IaC, SCA, or SAST Rule

-To ignore a specific secret or IaC rule, you will need to use the `--by-rule` flag in conjunction with the `-t, --scan-type` flag (you must specify the scan type).
+To ignore a specific secret, IaC, SCA, or SAST rule, you will need to use the `--by-rule` flag in conjunction with the `-t, --scan-type` flag (you must specify the scan type).
 This will ignore the given rule ID value from all future scans.
 Use the following command to add a rule ID value to be ignored:

 `cycode ignore -t {{scan-type}} --by-rule {{rule-ID}}`